Implications to Statistical Thermodynamics

 At this point one may ask what is Td(kIn@) in eqn 7)?
 Seemingly it is now the difference between the systemís energy change and the work done by the system onto its surrounding atmosphere.
 Perhaps but; what exactly does this have to do with the number of accessible states of either the system, or its surroundings?
 It an awkward question that is seemingly avoided in traditional thermodynamics!
 I personally do not have an answer.

-Reconsider what happens if all the energy required comes from the thermal energy within the expanding system as defined by eqn 5).
-Based on eqn 5), the expanding system's temperature must decrease, so one might actually think that the number of accessible energy states within the expanding system decreases.
-Yet in eqn 5) there is no such description even if I go from eqn 7) and claim dQin=Td(kIn@)=0 and then obtain 5).
+Reconsider what happens if all the energy required comes from the thermal energy within the expanding system as defined by eqn 7).
+Based on eqn 7), the expanding system's temperature must decrease, so one might actually think that the number of accessible energy states within the expanding system decreases.
+It becomes an illogical mess if we try to describe what is happening in terms of entropy.
+Of course remove entropy we return to eqn 6).

-Seemingly traditional thermodynamics avoid such constructive logic by also claiming for an expanding system that:
+Yet traditional thermodynamics avoids such constructive logic by also claiming for any expanding system that:

-Note: Equation 8) is commonly found in physical chemistry texts.
-Now eqn 8) claims that isothermal entropy change is a function of volume change rather than energy per say.
-Herein the traditional argument of entropy being related to randomness.
+Note: Equation 9) is commonly found in physical chemistry texts.
+Now eqn 9) claims that isothermal entropy change is a function of volume change rather than energy per say.
+Herein the traditional argument based upon Boltzmann's entropy being related to randomness.
 But what does randomness or volume have to do with energy, except for the reality that volume increases of expanding systems signifies work done onto our atmosphere AKAK lost work.

 The issue becomes this.
-Eqn 7) and eqn 8) infer different realities.
-However one rewrites traditional in terms of a statistical construct must have results that only infer one reality.
+Eqn 7) & 9) infer different realities than eqn 9).
+However one rewrites traditional thermodynamics in terms of a statistical construct must have results that only infer one reality.
 This is a must if you want it to have any basis on constructive logic.
-You see traditional thermodynamics is filled with circular logic, just look at the differential shuffle, as inspired by the likes of Gibbs.
+You see traditional thermodynamics is filled with circular logic, just look at the differential shuffle, as inspired by the likes of Gibbs in his famous paper: "Heterogeneity of Homogeneous Substances".

 The big circular issue: There are those who claim that Boltzmannís brilliant statistical mathematics proves that traditional thermodynamics is correct.
-And of course all the statistical arguments and equations that follow are valid, all then seemingly also verify the science.
-But this statistical math was built by equating it to known empirically determined results.
+However we have just seen one of the many disconnects between real thermodynamics and Boltzmann's brilliance and the very basis of all those statistical arguments.
+Certainly statistical math was built by equating it to known empirically determined results.
 In other words it was equated to known results and then claimed to prove those very results.

 The above could become the very definition of circular logic!
 I.e. designing a math and then having a constant (k) in eqn 1) such that the math equals empirical data is a fundamental to currently taught statistical thermodynamics.
 And then to claim that since this math now explains what ewe witness is certainly NOT vested in constructive logic.
 Those claiming that statistical thermodynamics proves traditional interpretations to be absolutely correct may just be delusional.